 Boolean expressions

-- * Is it a weekend day?
-The answer can evaluate as True or False.
+- - Is it a weekend day?
+The answer can evaluate to True or False.

-With this, we have the other construction block, the boolean expression.
-In our previous examples, the Boolean expressions are the variables that contain the Boolean result.
+With this we have here the other construction block, the boolean expression.
+In our previous examples the Boolean expressions are the variables that contain the Boolean result.
 For instance

-- * 5 != 7 is also a Boolean expression because it can be evaluated as true or false.
+- - 5 != 7 is also a Boolean expression, because it can be evaluated to be true or false.

-This boolean expression will have more sense with the following topic: If Statements.
+This boolean expression will have more sense with the next topic: If Statements

 If Statements